Geraldton - East

 Geraldton East faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.

-The rate of private health cover is high at approximately 54%, covering about 4,634 people.
-Mental health issues impact 9.1% of residents, while asthma affects 8.4%.
-About 67.4% report no medical ailments, compared to 66.8% in the rest of WA.
-The area has 13.6% of residents aged 65 and over (1,155 people), which is lower than the 18.3% in the rest of WA.
+The rate of private health cover is high at approximately 54% (~4,636 people).
+Mental health issues and asthma are the most common medical conditions, affecting 9.1 and 8.4% of residents respectively.
+About 67.4% of residents report no medical ailments, compared to 66.8% across Rest of WA.
+As of 2016 data, 13.6% of residents are aged 65 and over (1,155 people), which is lower than the 18.3% in Rest of WA.

 Frequently Asked Questions - Health